alibaba/arthas/arthas-tutorials-en/command/jad/jad.md

 > Decompile the specified classes.

-`jad` helps to decompile the byte code running in JVM to the source code to assist you to understand the logic behind better.
+[jad command](https://arthas.aliyun.com/en/doc/jad.html) helps to decompile the byte code running in JVM to the source code to assist you to understand the logic behind better.

 * The decompiled code is syntax highlighted for better readability in Arthas console.
 * It is possible that there's grammar error in the decompiled code, but it should not affect your interpretation.